catherineanme/FinalProjectCSJ/README.md

 **What our script outputs:**
 The user inputs meta parameters, and then the bots play Geometry Dash according to those parameters.

+**HOW YOU RUN THIS CODE!**
+1. Download the repository onto your laptop.
+2. Open up your terminal.
+3. Change directories so that you are in the Pydash-main file. (the directory path will be different depending on how your laptop is set up)
+4. Once you're there, type python3 game.py
+5. Input the parameters you want -- we like  5 generations, 15 population, 40 mutation factor but really you can do anything in the specified ranges.
+6. Have fun playing with the parameters!
+Thank you for engaging with our project!

 **Important Citation Note:** We found Geometry Dash on GitHub already coded in Python by Yonah Aviv from MIT.
 We used Aviv's code as a base, then modified the game style a bit to better suit our purposes (his existing obstacles were a bit too big, etc), and then incorporated our AI program into the game code.